nsrr/wsc-documentation/pages/README.md

 ### Clinical Visit

 Clinical visits for the Wisconsin Sleep Cohort (WSC) involve thorough preparation and detailed assessments.
 Before the visit, participants may be asked to maintain a sleep diary and follow specific instructions, such as avoiding alcohol, caffeine, or certain medications on the day of the study.
-The overnight sleep studies are conducted at the University of Wisconsin–Madison ICTR's CTRC, where participants arrive in the evening and stay overnight in a private room designed for comfort.
+The overnight sleep studies are conducted at the University of Wisconsin–Madison Institute for Clinical and Translational Research's (ICTR) Clinical and Translational Research Center (CTRC), where participants arrive in the evening and stay overnight in a private room designed for comfort.
 During the study, polysomnography is performed, involving electrodes to measure brain activity, eye movements, muscle activity, heart rate, and oxygen levels, as well as monitoring of breathing effort and airflow.
 Additional assessments may include questionnaires on health and sleep habits, as well as medical tests such as blood draws, weight and height measurements, and blood pressure checks.
 After the visit, the collected data are analyzed to evaluate sleep disorders, particularly sleep apnea, and significant findings may be shared with participants if follow-up is needed.

 ### PSG Collection